jp-sypniewski/EventTrackerProject/README.md

 #### Overview

 This project consists of a JPA Project and custom MySQL database paired with a Spring Boot app to publish a REST API.
+The project contains a single-page application (SPA), written in Javascript, with data accessed via API and XMLHttpRequest.

 The database includes tables for tasks, users, and teams.
 The main object, a task, has a name, a status (enum), a due date, and a team.
 The database also tracks creation and updates of each task object.
 A team object has a list of tasks and a list of users.
 A user has a team, and the typical username, email, and password.

+The Javascript front end displays information about all tasks for team 1.
+The count of task completion status is displayed immediately below, followed by a form to add a new task to team 1.
+By clicking on a task/row within the initial display table, the detail view of a single task is shown, accompanied by a form to update the task or delete the task.

 #### Concepts/Technologies Used

 - REST API
+- Javascript XMLHttpRequest, HTML
 - Postman route testing
 - Spring Boot
 - JPA, Spring Data JPA